ConSol-Monitoring/omd-consol-de/content/en/blog/releases/2023-09-15-check_nwc_health-11.2.md

 ### Breaking Changes:
 * -
 ### Features
-* With --mode interface-status you will now output the configured VLANs on an interface.
+* The --mode interface-status will now output the configured VLANs on an interface.
 ### Changed
 * The mode hardware-health for Huawei devices caches the contents of the hwEntityTable for an hour and only requests a few rows from the hwEntityStateTable, so that the runtime is significantly reduced.
 (Ths also avoids hitting a rate limit)
 ### Bugfixes